Please use the menu below to navigate the article sections:

 When setting up your custom Amazon Virtual Private Cloud (VPCs) you’ll need to specify the AWS IP ranges for your CIDR block and public and private subnets.
 If you don’t know how to do that, you’re in the right place as you’re about to learn exactly how to determine the ranges to use and how to set up the configuration.

-If you need a basic primer on what an IP address and subnet mask is, and how DNS resolution works, check out this video before continuing:
+If you need a basic primer on what an IP address and subnet mask is, and how DNS resolution works, check out the video below before continuing.

 An Amazon VPC is a virtual network that is dedicated to your AWS account.
 This is logically isolated space into which you can launch AWS services such as Amazon Elastic Compute Cloud (EC2) instances.